chinootes/math/notes/games.tx.prisoners dilemma.md

 But if you defect, and the other person cooperates, you get all the reward.

-Therefor, no matter what, the [[game theory.games.strategy.dominant]] seems to be, to always defect.
+Therefor, no matter what, the [[games.comps.strategy.dominant]] seems to be, to always defect.

 If your oponent is rational, they will also reach the same conclusion and always defect.
-Thus, reaching a [[game theory.games.strategy.dominant.equilibrium]].
+Thus, reaching a [[games.comps.strategy.dominant.equilibrium]].

 In such cases, both agents are stuck with the suboptimal reward 1-1, where they could both have gotten 3-3 each if they chose to cooperate.

 ## Series

 Most real-world problems are not a single prisoner's dilemma.
 Its a series of such games.
-And you have to be long-sighted when deciding your [[game theory.games.strategy]]
+And you have to be long-sighted when deciding your [[games.comps.strategy]]